Charles Russell Speechlys trainee recruitment

 Continue reading

-Trainees are positive about the quality of the training at the firm.
-One enthuses: “there is an excellent level of responsibility and I feel like a valued member of the team, working on tasks that assist and progress matters instead of working on just administrative tasks”.
+Rookies are positive about the quality of the training at the firm.
+One enthuses: “I have to say that the responsibility you get at CRS is second to none.
+Opportunities as a trainee to lead client calls and go to court all the time has definitely made the training a great experience.”
 We are also told that “the CRS Business School [a part of the firm which provides career development support] has developed tailored programmes to promote development and career progression, which is extremely valuable”.

-Trainees also report on having real camaraderie and friendships with their peers.
-One gushes: “The other trainees in the cohort are absolutely lovely, and we all get on really well.
-We are genuinely friends and it’s an amazing support system.
-NQs and other juniors in the team are generally really friendly, supportive and interested”.
 Although competition can be present in some seats, such strain is the exception rather than the rule, as “overall, everyone gets along great”.
 These sentiments are mirrored in trainee feedback on the approachability of their superiors.
 With “doors always open, and popping in to ask questions always welcomed”, Charles Russell Speechlys is big on support and friendliness, with the caveat of occasional grumpiness when catching someone at the wrong time.
 There is said to be “a very flat hierarchy, particularly in transactional teams” and this is enhanced by the fact that “some floors in the office are open plan which assists with breaking down barriers between juniors and seniors”.

 The social life at Charles Russell Speechlys is also pretty good.
-Colleagues bond over departmental drinks events, and Winter parties — previous locations include the Natural History Museum in London.
+Colleagues bond over departmental drinks events, and winter parties — previous locations include the Natural History Museum in London.
 Summer parties are also said to be “great”.
 Current perks include subsidised gym membership, private healthcare, days off for moving house, dress for your day policy, and tennis on local courts once a week.
 For London staff, social events take place in the firm’s highly regarded in-house canteen-turned-pub, Charlie’s, whilst their Cheltenham counterparts head to the recently refurbished penthouse and the Guildford office get together for various activities such as the annual rounders tournament.

-On the IT front, the firm “has all the classic tech” including “Luminance etc”, although “not the strongpoint of the firm,” according to one spy, “and not really pushed”.
-The firm operates flexible working with everyone working three days in the office and two at home — individuals have choice over which days they spend at home.
+The firm operates a flexible working policy, with most lawyers spending three days in the office and two days at home.
+Individuals can choose which days to work from home, although we’re told those in the regional offices tend to come in more frequently.
 It provides monitors, keyboards, mouses and headphones and “regularly check that your setup is suitable by providing training”, leading to one trainee finding working from home a “seamless” experience.

 The money is pretty good too — especially in view of the decent work/life balance.
 Charles Russell Speechlys has a fairly strong reputation in this regard, with trainees speaking of “ebbs and flows”, “peaks and troughs” and “some late nights and occasional weekends”.
 Typical hours seem to be around 9.00am-6.45pm.
-Generally, the trainees recognise they have a better deal than their peers at many other commercial law and financial services firms, and report that when work does ramp up they always feel supported by their superiors.
+Generally, the trainees recognise they have a better deal than their peers at many other commercial law and financial services firms, and report that when work does ramp up, they always feel supported by their superiors.

 There is also a chance of going on a secondment, both client and international.
 Destinations include Morgan Stanley, private equity firm Actis and, internationally, in Zurich, Geneva, Paris, Luxembourg, Dubai and Hong Kong.